aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 ```
 export MNEMONIC='YOUR MNEMONICS HERE'
 ```
-The `truffle-config.js` will pickup your `MNEMONIC` and extract the address that will be used for sending, and signing transactions on Aurora network.

 Now in `truffle-config.js`, you have to change the `from` address as shown below in the aurora network section.